Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models

 \section{Introduction}

 Robots are increasingly expected to operate in unstructured and dynamic environments, where interaction with the physical world is inevitable~\citep{billard2019trends,ajoudani2018progress}.
-Among such interactions, contact-rich tasks, such as assembly, insertion, cutting, or tool use, are particularly challenging due to the complex, discontinuous dynamics and the need for precise force and motion control.
+Among such interactions, contact-rich tasks such as assembly, insertion, cutting, or tool use are particularly challenging due to their complex, discontinuous dynamics and the need for precise force and motion control.
 Traditional model-based control methods often struggle in these scenarios due to inaccurate or hard-to-obtain models, while learning-based methods promise flexibility and adaptability by leveraging data-driven representations~\citep{elguea2023review}.

-However, applying learning-based methods to contact-rich tasks raises critical safety concerns~\cite{brunke2022safe}.
-Exploration during training may lead to unsafe actions that cause damage to the robot, the environment, or humans ~\cite{noseworthy2025forge}.
-Similarly, the execution of learned policies in a deployment must guarantee constraint satisfaction and robustness, especially under distributional shifts or unmodeled dynamics~\cite{zhang2024srl}.
+However, applying learning-based methods to contact-rich tasks raises critical safety concerns.
+Exploration during training may lead to unsafe actions that damage the robot, the environment, or nearby humans.
+Similarly, the execution of learned policies in deployment must guarantee constraint satisfaction and robustness, especially under distributional shifts.
 Therefore, safety must be addressed both during exploration and during execution to ensure the reliable operation of autonomous systems in the real world.

 This survey focuses on safe learning-based approaches that address the dual challenges of safe exploration and safe execution in robot contact-rich tasks.
 We categorize and analyze a wide range of methods, including constrained and risk-aware reinforcement learning, uncertainty-aware control, model-based safety filters, and hybrid approaches that combine learning with formal guarantees.
 These methods aim to strike a balance between learning efficiency, task performance, and safety assurance.